 Should any of the fasteners require replacement, be sure to request the appropriate original fasteners from Marine Magnetics, which are made from specific materials such as naval brass and titanium.
 Do not attempt to replace the fasteners with anything else.

-For a list of O-ring sizes in the housing seals, refer to Section 3.3 (page 16).
+For a list of O-ring sizes in the housing seals, refer to Section 0 on page 15.

 1.4.8 Isolation Transceiver